LevitatingLeafy/SharpBrowserSnatch/README.md

 Gather credentials from Chrome based browsers on Windows
 - built using .NET 6 but will run on the default .NET 4

+> **Note**
+> After a recent [update to Chrome](https://www.bleepingcomputer.com/news/security/google-chrome-password-manager-gets-new-safeguards-for-your-credentials/) (and its derivatives)
+> it appears that users need to enter their credentials to access their passwords so this code will fail
+> however it appears to still work for Edge

 ![scrnsht1](./Images/screenshot1.png)

 ## Build